 Footnotes should be used in preference to endnotes, but ideally should be incorporated into the main text.

-Equations should be produced using a dedicated application such as TeX, MathType or Equation Editor, but if this is unavailable please add them to the manuscript by hand.
+Equations should be produced using a dedicated application such as TeX, MathType or Equation Editor, but if this is unavailable authors should add them to the manuscript by hand.

-Equations should be numbered when they are going to be cited later in the text.
+Equations should be numbered only when they are going to be cited later in the text.

 Diagrams should be drawn either by hand or by a graphics application.
 Geometrical figures are acceptable using any of the dynamic geometry tools.